Legal opinions on international law and extradition

 If a person is wanted by Interpol, it is necessary to check the legality and validity of the Red Notice.
 A legal opinion may prove that it is contrary to the Interpol Charter or international human rights standards.
 If extradition is threatened, a legal opinion is required to show that the charges do not meet the requirements of double jeopardy, the statute of limitations has expired, or there is a potential violation of rights.

-If a business changes its location by moving its headquarters or registering in a new country, you need to ensure that the steps comply with local corporate laws and will not cause tax or sanctions issues.
+If a business changes its location by moving its headquarters or registering in a new country, you need to ensure that the steps comply with local corporate status and will not cause tax or sanctions issues.

-Our team consists of lawyers with experience in various legal systems.
+Our team consists of lawyers with experience in various legal systems, enabling them to offer professional judgment on various international matters.
 This provides an opportunity to take into account the diversity of legal regimes and the specific nuances of international law.
-When preparing a legal opinion, we study not only national legislation, but also international norms, case law and current sanctions lists.
-This ensures the completeness and accuracy of the conclusions.

 Preparation of legal opinions on Interpol cases

 In the globalized legal space, situations are increasingly common when a person or company is faced with an international search.
 One of the most common mechanisms for persecution abroad is the Red Notice, which can result in arrest and further extradition to the country that initiated the search.
-In such cases, legal opinion plays a significant role, allowing one to assess legal risks and formulate a defense strategy.
+In such cases, legal opinion plays a significant role, allowing one to identify legal risks and formulate a defense strategy.

 If a person ends up on the Interpol list, this risks detention when crossing borders, problems with obtaining visas, and blocking of accounts.
-The legal opinion reflects what the risks are, how to minimize them and what measures can be taken to protect yourself.
-A Red Notice arrest can trigger the extradition process.
-A legal opinion helps to understand whether there are grounds for extradition, what are the chances of challenging the request, what arguments are best used in court or other authorities.
+Such an opinion reflects what the risks are, their legal effects, how to minimize them, and what measures can be taken to protect yourself.

-Unlike oral consultations, a legal opinion is a formalized and reasoned document that can be used in negotiations with Interpol authorities, in court or before other authorities (banks, immigration services).
+Unlike oral consultations, a legal opinion is a formalized and reasoned document that can be used in negotiations with Interpol authorities, in court, or before other authorities (banks, immigration services).
 If necessary, the detainee or his lawyers can immediately present an opinion in court, proving that the request does not comply with international standards or national legislation.

 When is it necessary to prepare a legal opinion?